Greg Marshall (running back): Second university stint

 In August 2006, Marshall returned to Western Ontario as offensive co-ordinator, which generated a large amount of coverage due to his prominence as a CFL coach.
 After the retirement of longtime Western coach Larry Haylor, Marshall became head coach of the program in 2007.

-He has since led the Mustangs to six Yates Cup conference championships in 2007, 2008, 2010, 2013, 2017 and 2018.
+He has since led the Mustangs to nine Yates Cup conference championships in 2007, 2008, 2010, 2013, 2017, 2018, 2021, 2022, and 2023.
 He made his first appearance as a head coach in the Vanier Cup game in 2008, but lost to the perennial power house Laval Rouge et Or.
 Marshall would go on to win the Vanier Cup against Laval in 2017, his first national championship as a head coach.

 In 2018 and 2019, Marshall was named U Sports Coach of the Year for the second and third time in his coaching career, tying him with Tuffy Knight for most all-time.
 In 2021, Marshall led the Mustangs to the eighth Vanier Cup championship in program history and his second as head coach.